zbszd04160408/PaperReview_Self-Attention_Attribution/README.md

 ### Topic 1:

+Do you think more tokens means higher accuracy when training Transformer models?

 ### Topic 2:

 What other use cases can you come up with the Self-Attention Attribution method?

 ### Topic 3: